JINXUANPAN/Computational-methods-and-modelling-3/README.md

 The solar still was described as a system with two lumped thermal nodes, representing the basin water and its glass cover.
 Their heat exchange was modelled by a pair of coupled ordinary differential equations (ODE's), which were solved using the Runge-Kutta 4/5 method, via 'scipy.integrate.solve_ivp'.
-This method solved for the temperatures and evaporation rates of the solar still over a 24 hour period.
+This method solved for the temperatures and evaporation rates of the solar still over a 10 hour period (chosen to represent daylight hours, during which solar irradiance, and therefore evaporation, is significant).

 ### Design Optimisation
 To find the minimum basin area required to meet the target water yield, a root finding algorithm was used.
 Brent's